r-lib/crancache/README.md

 automatically sets up the cache in the user's operating system dependent cache directory, and uses it whenever it is possible.
 In particular:

-* If the requrest version of a package (usually the newest version) is available from the cache, then the cache is used, without downloading it (again).
+* If the requested version of a package (usually the newest version) is available from the cache, then the cache is used, without downloading it (again).
 * If a package is not in the cache, or the version in the cache is